Addressing Implicit Bias

 - Use strategies to address implicit biases in their personal and professional lives

-Who should attend: All staff of family resource center (FRCs), child abuse prevention councils (CAPCs), and other child and family-serving organizations.
+Who should attend: All staff of family resource center (FRCs), child abuse prevention councils (CAPCs), community-based organizations, and other child- and family-serving systems.

 MEET THE SPEAKERS